houseabsolute/actions-rust-release/README.md

 project root.

 If you _do_ specify any files, then you will need to also list the changes file and README explicitly if you want them to be included.
+The value pass in `changes-files` will be ignored in this case.

 ### `changes-file`